-Another half day can be spent crossing the ravine on foot to check out the caves, and hiking along the many trails.
+Another half day can be spent crossing the ravine on foot (or on a cycle trip) to check out the caves, and hiking along the many trails.

 A visit to a farmhouse to learn how to cook traditional food from Basilicata is a great way to spend a day as well.
 Find out more about that cooking class here.

 Finally, you could spend a morning or an afternoon relaxing at this cave spa.
 Treat yourself to a massage or facial treatment, or enjoy a swim in the heated pool and sauna.

 In the early evening, cross the ravine by bus or car and have a look back towards Matera — which will be glowing in the sunset.
 The lighting in the late afternoon or early evening is the best.

 For a late afternoon or pre-dinner dessert, don’t miss Cremes Bureau – Vero Gelato Artigianale for some incredibly creamy, flavorful gelato and sorbet.

 Where to Stay in Matera

 There are two main areas of Matera for travelers; the Sassi, and the new town.
 The Sassi (old town) is divided into two parts, but you could stay in either one of them and enjoy an excellent location.

 If you’re looking for more modern accommodations, and aren’t interested in sleeping in a renovated cave, then you might consider staying in the modern area of Matera.
 We stayed in the Sassi and were happy with that choice.